markmbaum/emf/README.md

-For the most routine modeling scenarios, this code enables a one line effort (after filling in template excel sheets) to generate full sets of electric and magnetic field results, double-axis plots of both electric and magnetic fields, plots comparing the electric and magnetic fields of grouped cross sections, and a table of maximum field magnitudes at the right-of-way edges of each cross-section.
+For the most routine modeling scenarios, this code enables a one line effort (after filling in template excel sheets) to generate full sets of electric and magnetic field results, double-axis plots of both electric and magnetic fields, plots comparing the electric and magnetic fields of grouped cross sections, and a table of maximum field magnitudes at the right-of-way (ROW) edges of each cross-section.
 The run() function does all this and only requires the path of the excel workbook of templates.

+In addition to being quicker to use and more flexible than FIELDS, this code can automatically optimize the phasing arrangement of all three-line circuits in a cross section by brute force testing every possible phasing combination at the ROW edges.
+Not a scalable feature, but a potentially useful one.
+I'd also like to write a method for calculating what conductor height adjustments would be necessary to achieve specified field magnitudes at ROW edges.

 ######EPRI's "Red Book"